petecarapetyan/cc_assignment3_starter/README.md

 ## To Clone this template as your own CoderCampus project

-- Follow instructions from the green github button `Use this template`
+- Follow instructions from the green github button named `Use this template`
 - Then simply clone into your own environment straight from github

-## What IDE?
+## Which IDE?

-Eclipse, STS, IntelliJ and VSCode all bring this project in by using the `import as maven project` tooling.
+Eclipse, STS, IntelliJ and VSCode all bring this project in by using tooling named similar to `import as maven project`.